-Parenting stress and parent-child interactions can be associated with negative health outcomes in very young children with T1DM, according to the results of this investigation.
+Parenting stress and parent-child interactions can be associated with negative health outcomes in very young children with type 1 diabetes, according to the results of this investigation.

-The study involved analysis of videos of 77 families with a young child (up to 7 years old) with T1DM, taken during mealtime and including glucose monitoring and insulin administration.
+The study involved analysis of videos of 77 families with a young child (up to 7 years old) with type 1 diabetes, taken during mealtime and including glucose monitoring and insulin administration.
 Parent-child interactions were scored, and questionnaires were used to measure general parenting stress, disease-related parenting stress, and diabetes-specific quality of life.

 They concluded that it is important for healthcare providers to focus not only on the child with type 1 diabetes, but also on the family as a whole.